 Step 3.
 Select Restore Backup… and choose a recent backup file.
 Then click Restore.
 (Notice that if your iPhone backup was encrypted, iTunes will ask you to enter the password to unlock your iPhone backup.)

-If these 3 steps is too much simplified, and to get more details, please refer to this guide >
+If these 3 steps are too much simplified, and to get more details, please refer to this guide >

 Tip 1.
 Reset Network Settings.